Built-in Filters

 Parameters:

-• method: Available values
+• method: rounding method.

-• precision: Defaults to 0
+• precision: number of decimal places.
+Defaults to 0.

 filesizeformat